muehlefeldt/unity-machine-learning/docs/run-log.md

   * Sensor count select refined.
 Sensor number set during Awake().
 * Notice: GUI does not help with multiple traing areas due to overlapping.
 GUI is more a development feature.
 * Visually good training run.
-* Cumulative reward seems early on slightly
+* Cumulative reward seems early on to slightly stagnate.
+* Surprisingly good first run after the changes.

+## 1413
+* Long run using build.
+* Change to the door passage recording.
+Check if useful.
+* Keep an eye on the hardware performance.
+Now running 81 training areas.

 # Next
 * Target can be in all rooms.
 Pretty close to question 2.